Digressive/Network-Device-Status-Monitor/README.md

 -Subject
 ```

 The subject line that the email should have.
-Encapulate with single or double quotes.
+Encapsulate with single or double quotes.

 ``` txt
 -SendTo